Mr. Burns: Voice

-Mr. Burns was originally voiced by actor Christopher Collins in the episodes "Simpsons Roasting on an Open Fire", "Homer's Odyssey", "There's No Disgrace Like Home", and "The Telltale Head".
+Mr. Burns was originally voiced by Christopher Collins in the episodes "Simpsons Roasting on an Open Fire", "Homer's Odyssey", "There's No Disgrace Like Home" and "The Telltale Head".
 He was soon replaced by Harry Shearer because Sam Simon found Collins "difficult to work with".
-Shearer has voiced the character ever since.
-He modeled the voice on Lionel Barrymore and Ronald Reagan.
+Shearer re-recorded Mr. Burns for all the above episodes and has voiced the character since.

+Shearer modeled the voice on Lionel Barrymore and Ronald Reagan.
 Shearer is also the voice of Smithers and is able to perform dialogue between the two characters in one take.
-Shearer said that Mr. Burns is the most difficult character for him to voice because it is rough on his vocal cords and he often needs to drink tea and honey to soothe his voice.
-He describes Mr. Burns as his favorite character, saying he "like[s] Mr. Burns because he is pure evil.
+Shearer said he found Mr. Burns the most difficult character to voice because it is rough on his vocal cords and he often needs to drink tea and honey to soothe his voice.
+He said Mr. Burns was his favorite character: "I like Mr. Burns because he is pure evil.
 A lot of evil people make the mistake of diluting it.
 Never adulterate your evil."
 In 2014, Shearer won a Primetime Emmy Award for Outstanding Voice-Over Performance for his performance on "Four Regrettings and a Funeral" for voicing Mr. Burns.